l0calh05t/advent-of-code-2022/README.md

 Or rather it is an optimization as long as the input isn't a pathological case, see [rust-lang/rust#102451](https://github.com/rust-lang/rust/issues/102451).

 Instead, I focused on using [automod](https://github.com/dtolnay/automod) and [linkme](https://github.com/dtolnay/linkme) to create a setup that should require a little less boilerplate per day than last year's workspace approach.

+## Day 2

+Nothing to see here.
+Only took the time to use integer-`repr` enums and compute the outcomes instead of using large, multi-case matches.